10 Reasons To Take the Red-Eye Flight

-4. Late night flights are less rowdy.
+4. Late-night flights are less rowdy.

 Parents with crying kids.
-Businesspeople knocking back a few drinks.
+Business people knocking back a few drinks.
 The overexcited tourist who just can’t wait to get to Vegas and gamble away her retirement.
-They’re all absent from late night flights.
+They’re all absent from late-night flights.

-5. Late night flights are more luggage friendly.
+5. red-eye flights are more luggage-friendly.